How to set up Stape Conversion Tracking Zoho app

 Settings editing

-If you have some changes in the funnel or you want to change the events sent to Meta, you can always edit your app configuration.
+If you have some changes in the funnel or you want to change the events you send to platforms, you can always edit your app configuration.

 FAQ